aimenux/RxDemo/README.md

 # Welcome to RxDemo !

-## This is a console application that shows a simple usage of reactive extensions (Rx).
+## This is a console application that shows a simple usage of Rx framework.

 > Subject<T> is the most basic of the subjects for providing push notifications after subscriptions.